- BACKGROUND INDEX: The refractive index of the surrounding, background medium in the simulation region.

 1 J. P. Berenger, Perfectly Matched Layer (PML) for Computational Electromagnetics.
 Morgan & Claypool Publishers, 2007.

 Metal boundary conditions are used to specify boundaries that behave as a Perfect Electric Conductor (PEC).
 The component of the electric field parallel to a metal (PEC) boundary is zero; the component of the magnetic field H perpendicular to a metal (PEC) boundary is also zero.
 Metal boundaries are perfectly reflecting, allowing no energy to escape the simulation volume along that boundary.
 In the FDE solver, metal BC is the default setting.

 Perfect Magnetic Conductor (PMC) boundary conditions are the magnetic equivalent of the metal (PEC) boundaries.
 The component of the magnetic field H parallel to a PMC boundary is zero; the component of the electric field perpendicular to a PMC boundary is also zero.

 Periodic BC should be used when both the structures and EM fields are periodic.
-Periodic boundary conditions can be used in one or more directions (i.e. only in the x direction) to simulate a structure which is periodic in one direction but not necessarily other directions.
+Periodic boundary conditions can be used in one or more directions (i.e. only in the x-direction) to simulate a structure that is periodic in one direction but not necessarily other directions.

 ALLOW SYMMETRY ON ALL BOUNDARIES: Allows symmetric boundary conditions with periodic structures (this option is not available in the boundary condition tab of mode sources and mode expansion monitors).